dmacguigan/PhenoDelimit/README.md

 library(PhenoDelimit)
 ```

-Example script.
+##Example script.
 Data are in "example" directory, so clone the repository first.
+Data were generated using simulate_data.R in the example folder
+Dataset consists 20 continuous variables for 300 idividuals divided into four groups.
+Data were simulated by drawing from normal disrtibutions.
+For each variable, means were allowed to vary between groups, but standard deviations were kept constant.

 ## step 1: K-means clustering, discriminant analysis, and prep files for CLUMPP

 ```
-# data were generated using simulate_data.R in the example folder
 library(RColorBrewer)

 wd = "H:/NearLab/PhenoDelimit/example/CLUMPP"